fcaspe/fcaspe.github.io/_pages/fmtt.md

 <h2>FM Tone Transfer Demo</h2>
 <p>
 Here I present a series of examples generated with the Tone Transfer App.
-The original audio examples are monophonic excerpts from different sources.
+The original audio examples are monophonic excerpts from different sources, which are converted using four different models, namely "DX E. Piano", "Strings", "OB8 Brass" and "Marimba!".
+More models are available in the Colab Notebook.
 </p>

 <br>